 2 Takano River The Takano River is also called the Yase River by people living in the Yase basin.
 A walk along this river bathed in the green of its natural setting calms heart and mind.
-It is hard to believe that a natural haven of this quality lies so close to Kyoto.
-1 Yanagasaki Lakeside Park Filled with lush greenery, this park is centered around Biwako Otsukan and stretches along the banks of Lake Biwa.
+It is hard to believe that a natural haven of this quality lies so close to Yanagasaki Lakeside Park Filled with lush greenery, this park is centered around Biwako Otsukan and stretches along the banks of Lake Biwa.
 On its grounds is an English-style garden that is planted with roses and other types of flowers in step with the change of seasons.
-Visitors are encouraged to take an exhilarating stroll through the garden as breezes waft over from ♦ Hours April - September: 9:00a.m. - 6:00p.m. / October, November, and March: 9:00a.m. - 5:00p.m.
-December: 11:00a.m. - 4:00 p.m. / January and February: closed Stretching about 4 kilometers northward from the Western Pagoda, this area wa opened up by En-nin, the third head of the Tendai sect, whose title is "likaku Daishi" (Great Teacher of Mercy and Awakening).
-Noted monks subsequently care here for study and practice, among them Genshin, Shinran, Nichiren, and Dogen.
+Visitors are encouraged to take an exhilarating stroll through the garden as breezes waft over from ♦ Hours April - September: 9:00a.m. - 6:00p.m. / October, November, and March: 9:00a.m. - 5:00p.m December, 11:00a.m. - 4:00 p.m. / January and February, closed

+3 Biwako Otsukan This cultural facility is housed in the main building of the old Lake Biwa Hotel, which was built in 1934 and was the first hotel for international tourists in Shiga Prefecture.
+Known as the "guest house of lake country," the elegant edifice won the favor of many distinguished visitors from inside and outside Japan.
+It contains a restaurant, cafe, gallery, exhibition room, and other facilities.
+Visitors also love its charming English-style garden.
+Hieizan Enryakuji Stretching about 4 kilometers northward from the Western Pagoda, this area wa opened up by En-nin, the third head of the Tendai sect, whose title is "Jikaku Daishi[®] (Great Teacher of Mercy and Awakening).
+Noted monks subsequently came here for study and practice, among them Genshin, Shinran, Nichiren, and Dogen.
 Even today, it still has a pronounced atmosphere of hallowed solemnity.
-The main edifice is the Yokawa Chu-do, To Sal-tot P which is a specimen of "butai-zukuri" (hanging platform) architecture and is modeled after a ship of the sort that took many Japanese monks to Tang Dynasty China for studies.
+The main edifice is the Yokawa Chu-do, To Sai-to P Yokawa Bus Stop which is a specimen of "butai-zukuri" (hanging platform) architecture and is modeled after a ship of the sort that took many Japanes monks to Tang Dynasty China for studies.
 From the To-do area, Yokawa lies about 15 minutes away by shuttle bus and about 100 minutes on foot by the Tokai Nature Trail.
-From the Sai-to area, it is a ride of about 10 minutes
+From the Sai-to area, it is a ride of about 10 minutes lunior and senior high school students: 600 ven Elementary school students: 300 yen on the shuttle bus.